 - A clear offer

-- A countdown timer
+- And a countdown timer

-…is one of the most knock-out combos for ANY landing page.
+…is one of the most knock-out combos for any landing page.

 Tell your visitor what they’ll get, how many other people love it, and how long they have to grab it, then watch your lead conversions shoot through the roof.

 Why is this so effective?
 Because countdown timers create a sense of urgency.
 When people fear they have a limited time to make a decision, they’re more likely to convert right on the spot.

+Time is running out!
 Add a countdown timer to your page today!

 17 | Use action words in your CTA

 Nobody wants to click a button that says something boring.
 Would your customers rather just “download the report,” or do they want to “read the FREE report NOW?”

 All great CTA copy shares one thing in common: it’s action-focused.
 Make it the button that does The Thing.

 A button with text like “Go” or “Submit” is not only boring – it tells the visitor absolutely nothing about what will happen when they click it.
 Never let your user wonder what the button might do.
 Once they start wondering, their attention drifts away.

 – “Download my FREE ebook”